TobikoData/sqlmesh/docs/guides/configuration.md

 SQLMesh compares the current state of project files to an environment when `sqlmesh plan` is run.
 It detects changes to models, which can be classified as breaking or non-breaking.

 SQLMesh can  attempt to automatically [categorize](../concepts/plans.md#change-categories) the changes it detects.
-The `auto_categorize_changes` option determines whether SQLMesh should attempt automatic change categorization.
+The `plan.auto_categorize_changes` option determines whether SQLMesh should attempt automatic change categorization.
 This option is in the [environments](../reference/configuration.md#environments) section of the configuration reference page.

 Supported values: